 We'll walk you through best practices for creating a great SaaS website design that effectively relays your company’s message through outstanding web design.
 Keep reading to learn some valuable information.

 The primary purpose of any landing page is to convert visitors into leads.
 However, visitors will share their information only in exchange for something valuable.
 To create a compelling offer, you should answer the following questions:

 Any page may be a prospect’s first contact with a brand, so developing a clear buyer persona is essential before starting a design.
 The layout and content must be created with the target audience's preferences and expectations in mind: your customer should find the web page educational, engaging, and helpful enough to stay.

-The Marketing Manager at elastic.io shared with Onix an idea of web design that should put their software as a service – an integration platform – center stage.
+For exampe, when we worked on the design for Elastic, its marketing manager shared with Onix an idea of web design that should put their software as a service – an integration platform – center stage.
 The new page should simultaneously work as the SaaS website’s home page and landing for two types of prospects: IT professionals and less tech-savvy stakeholders.

 It appears that landing pages of most SaaS companies include at least several must-have elements:

 The choice of the elements depends on each company’s business needs, but they still should be prioritized: the page layout and length (one screen or scrollable page) need careful consideration.

 A visitor will not scroll down a page without a good reason (with the 8-second average attention span to boot!).
 It is thus essential to put the most valuable information above the bottom of the browser window as soon as the page loads.